Ben-J-Orr/CoverLetter-Generator/README.md

 - The program will display the current job advertisement being processed and generate cover letters for each job advertisement.
 - Upon completion, the generated cover letters will be saved in the outputs folder, with filenames corresponding to the respective job advertisement filenames and an _Output.txt suffix.
 - You can now view and use the generated cover letters for your job applications.

-## Features

-- Ability to reference a persons resume to obtain a more personalised result.
-- Able to reference an unlimited number of job adverts

 ## Known Issues